SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 ```

 **Note:**
-> There may be the occasional feedback that represents work-in-progress on the ARIS.
+> There may be the occasional feedback from the ARIS that represents work-in-progress on the ARIS.
 For example, `Clear transmit enable...` above does not refer to your command, but a process used to bring up imaging for the first time.
+If you see feedback that doesn't appear to relate to your command, you can probably ignore it.

 #### Environmental Effects